WizArdZ3658/my-first-blog/README.md

 # My Blog
 My blog website

-## Features
+## Features :-
-Users can signup, post blogs, like/dislike posts, make comments, etc. This web application features REST API so that other applications can perform CRUD operations (authentication maybe required in some cases) on the posts made on this website.
+ * Users can signup, post blogs, like/dislike posts, post comments, etc.
- Also it's not necessary to signup, people can post their content without signing up and other users who have their accounts on this website can approve them.

- ## New features to be added
- * Markdowns to make text look more beautiful.
  * Upvote/downvote system in comment section.
+ * Users can use markdown or may use tools from top panel to make blog look more beautiful and presentable.
+Auto preview is also enabled.
+ * Implemented REST API so that users and other applications can use the data (perform CRUD).

+ ## New features to be added :-
- * Improve the backend logic (need to refine the "approval" system)
+ * Improve the backend logic (*need to refine the "approval" system)
  * Will soon develop a desktop application using QT where the users can perform CRUD operations using it.

  ## Technology Stack